ebpf-io/ebpf.io-website/content/events/README.md

 # Blog

-Welcome to eBPF blog!
-This folder contains the source code of the [eBPF blog](https://ebpf.io/blog/).
+Welcome to eBPF events!
+This folder contains the source code of the [eBPF events](https://ebpf.io/events/).

 ## Basic information

-1. Every single Markdown file in this folder will be turned into a blog page.
+1. Each individual Markdown file in this folder will be turned into an event card on the Events page.
 2. Folder and file names should follow kebab-case.
 3. There is no need to add `h1` to the page since it will be displayed automatically with the value from `title` field.